TroelsMortensen/CodeLabs/Tutorials/EerToLogical/009 Recursive relationships.md

 **Example**: A student _may_ tutor another student, maximum one tutee.
 A student _may_ be tutored by another student, maximum one tutor.

-**Solution**: Create a new relation to track pairs.
-Relationship attributes go into this new relation.
+**Solution**: Create a _new_ relation to track pairs.
+Relationship attributes go into this new relation.\
+The result is a relation for `EntityA`, and another one for each EntityA<->EntityA occurrence.

 ![](1to1-op-op-relation.png)

+In the PairAA relation, attrA1_1 will reference one instance of EntityA, and attrA1_2 will reference (perhaps another) instance of EntityA.

 ## 1:*